Azerbaijan State University of Economics

-Azerbaijan State University of Economics (Azərbaycan Dövlət İqtisad Universiteti) is a public university located in Baku, Azerbaijan.
-UNEC was founded in 1930, and it is one of the biggest educational institutions of the South Caucasus.
-UNEC has 14 faculties, where 18.5 thousand students get education, also has 5 branches, and it offers master programs in 57 specialties, employing more than 1000 teachers, including 62 professors and 344 docents, among whom there are active members of the Azerbaijan National Academy of Sciences, New York Academy of Sciences, winners of state awards, honored teachers and scientists.
-UNEC is a full member of the European University Association, Federation of the Universities of the Islamic World, University Council of Organization of the Black Sea Economic Cooperation and Eurasian Association of Universities.
-Foreign students enrolled in undergraduate and graduate courses at UNEC are approximately 650 out of 18,400 student enrollment overall.
+Azerbaijan State University of Economics (abbreviated as UNEC; Azərbaycan Dövlət İqtisad Universiteti) is a public university located in Baku, Azerbaijan.
+Founded in 1930, as a specialised economic institution in Soviet Azerbaijan, it is currently one of the largest and oldest educational institutions in Transcaucasia.
+UNEC, employing more than 1000 academic staff, including 120 professors and 600 associate professors, has 22 thousand students in 14 faculties across 5 branches in Baku, Zagatala, and Derbent.
+The University is a full member of the European University Association, Federation of the Universities of the Islamic World, University Council of Organization of the Black Sea Economic Cooperation and Eurasian Association of Universities.